 For many students, attending community college is both a privilege and a challenge.
 While we may be glad to be here, there are times when doubts creep in about our ability to succeed and to reach our goals.
 This is normal, but we shouldn’t let those feelings get in our way!
 In this workshop, we’ll start out with a discussion about some of the things that can make us feel unsure.
 We’ll also spend some time thinking through the strengths that we have and some of the best ways to build the self-confidence we need to see our dreams through!

 Do you feel like you don’t have enough time?
 Are you dealing with personal issues that impact your academics?
 Do you work too hard or not hard enough?
 Many factors can contribute to stress for college students; work or family obligations and other issues only add to the stress.
 This workshop will help you ease some of that stress by identifying its sources and providing a variety of tools to manage your stressors.
 We can’t fix everything, but we can connect you with time management tools and support systems to help you get through this tough time.

-Compelling College Application Essays
+Compelling College Application and Transfer Essays

 Critical Thinking: What It Is and How to Do It

 Critical thinking – the ability to analyze and make decisions about information and arguments – is one of the most important skills you can learn.
 It’s also a skill that can help you succeed in your college classes.
 This workshop will improve your understanding of critical thinking and provide you with a guide for cultivating your critical thinking skills.

 Do you often find yourself rushing to complete assignments on time, even though you had time to do them earlier?
 Are you concerned about the amount of work required for college classes?
 Come to this workshop to learn about why people procrastinate, and get tips and strategies for avoiding procrastination and maintaining focus on the things that are important to you.